-- 4.4.A Team Safety: Each team is required to have at least one member (but is encouraged to have more than one) trained in basic First Aid, including CPR. - 4.4.A.1 Proof of training needs to be submitted to ASC Headquarters with their Team Data Sheet (available on the Event website). - 4.4.A.2 At least one member trained in basic First Aid and CPR will travel in the Lead or Chase Vehicles while the Solar Car is on the road.
+4.4.A Team Safety: Each team is required to have at least one member who is designated as the Team Safety Officer.

+- 4.4.A.1 The Team Safety Officer shall be trained in basic First Aid, including CPR. - 4.4.A.2 Proof of training needs to be submitted to ASC Headquarters with their Team Data Sheet (available on the Event website). - 4.4.A.3 At least one member trained in basic First Aid and CPR will travel in the Lead or Chase Vehicles while the Solar Car is on the road. - 4.4.A.4 It is encouraged to have more than one team member who is trained in basic First Aid including CPR.